-In July 2015 the then Home Secretary Theresa May announced the Undercover Policing Inquiry, which due to repeated further delay was only able to start in November 2020, is now scheduled to report in 2023 (though this seems unlikely).
+In July 2015 the then Home Secretary Theresa May announced the Undercover Policing Inquiry, which due to repeated further delay was only able to start in November 2020, it's schedule to report has been repeated pushed further and further into the future.

-The reason for this delay was the actions of the Metropolitan Police Service, who have attempted to keep as much of the activities of Special Demonstration Squad (SDS) and National Public Order Intelligence Unit as secret as possible.
-In response, activists campaigned for the release of all the cover names of the undercover officers in these units.
+The reason for these delays is due to the actions of the Metropolitan Police Service, who have attempted to keep as much of the activities of Special Demonstration Squad (SDS) and National Public Order Intelligence Unit as secret as possible.

 Over the 5 years whilst the Inquiry team prepared to launch, the process had become far less transparent.
-Some of the undercover officers have been granted restriction orders not only on their real identities, but also over their cover names, which by extension means we are not even allowed to know which groups they infiltrated.
+The vast majority of the undercover officers have been granted restriction orders not only on their real identities, but also over their cover names, which by extension means we are not even allowed to know which groups they infiltrated.
 Some have not even been allocated a cypher, and their evidence combined to avoid detection of who they were.

-Despite the increasingly covert nature of proceedings, those who had been granted "non-state core participant" status have cautiously engaged under protest as the Inquiry finally began.
+Despite the increasingly covert nature of proceedings, those who had been granted "non-state core participant" status have cautiously engaged with the inquiry under protest.

 Due to covid restrictions, some sections of the inquiry such as the opening statements have been streamed live, the evidence hearings of the former undercover officers themselves take place behind closed doors.
 Core Participants had to travel down to a central London hotel to hear evidence being given, or rely on a ceefax-style delayed transcript.

 We have been presenting with the ridiculous situation of an inquiry into secret policing taking place in secret.